Desert Prospecting: Discovering California Turquoise

 As I surveyed the land around me, I realized I sat in the middle of an exposed turquoise deposit.
-All around me lay blue stones of all shapes and sizes.
-I found turquoise ranging in size from the head of a pin to two hundred carats.
-Their shapes varied from round to oval.
+All around me lay blue turquoise stones ranging in size from the head of a pin to two hundred carats and varying in shape from round to oval.
 Some were elongated.
 I always carry a plastic bag with me, so I walked around and filled it with blue stones.

-In the months since that fateful day, I’ve found four new deposits.
-Each one incorporates a slightly different hue of turquoise.
+In the months since that fateful day, I've found four new deposits, each incorporating a slightly different hue of turquoise.
 Some specimens are so soft you can scratch them with a fingernail.
 Others are so hard you can barely scratch them with a pen knife.
-I’ve found turquoise stones in different shades of blue as well as green.
+I've found turquoise stones in different shades of blue as well as green.

 Below, you can see my favorite gemstone.
 As it turned out, a laboratory analysis confirmed it was a chalcosiderite, an entirely different mineral.
 It's part of the turquoise mineral group that also includes faustite and planerite.
 Chalcosiderite is very uncommon.
 In the United States, you'll find it only in a few places, including California and Nevada.
 All the specimens coming out of this particular area show this same multi-color pattern.